TwanoO67/bootstraping-ngx-admin-lte/README.md

 ## Changelog

-- Updated to Angular2 RC2
+- Updated to Angular2 RC4
-- Updated Router to 3.0.0.alpha6
+- Updated Router to 3.0.0.alpha8
 - Updated AdminLTE to 2.3.3
-- Updated bootstraping to angular-cli
+- Updated bootstraping to use angular-cli

 ## Components